BestTimesToVisit.com Logo

 safety

 Stick to well-lit and populated areas, especially at night.
 While Granada is generally safe, petty theft can occur.
-Avoid displaying expensive jewelry or electronics, and be extra cautious in crowded tourist areas like Parque Central.
+Avoid displaying expensive jewelry or electronics, and be mindful of your surroundings, particularly in crowded tourist spots.

 culture